-- Two projects, of up to 2 MW each, on one parcel; or - One project, of up to 2 MW, on each of two contiguous parcels.
+- \circ $\;$ Two projects, of up to 2 MW each, on one parcel; or - \circ $\,$ One project, of up to 2 MW, on each of two contiguous parcels. - Under the 2021 and later versions of the REC Delivery Contract - o Two projects, of up to 5 MW each, on one parcel; or - o One project, of up to 5 MW, on each of two contiguous parcels.

-ComEd: Commonwealth Edison Company
+ComEd: Commonwealth Edison Company68

 Community Solar: A solar project which (1) is interconnected to an electric utility, a municipal utility, or a rural electric cooperative, and (2) allows subscribers to pay for shares or some other "interest" in the project, receiving bill credits in exchange.
 Also known as a "photovoltaic community renewable generation project."
-(Note: There are two distinct types of Community Solar projects in the Program, Traditional Community Solar projects and Community-Driven Community Solar projects.)
+(Note: There are two distinct types of Community